The Top 5 Hair Regrowth Systems for Men in 2026

 NovaMane topical serum product shot

 NovaMane is the smartest marketer in the category, and we mean that as a qualified compliment.
-Their advertorials are sharp, their anti-finasteride positioning is well-researched, and their funnel is the most sophisticated of the four runners-up.
+Their advertorials are sharp, their anti-prescription-pill positioning is well-researched, and their funnel is the most sophisticated of the four runners-up.
 If this review was scoring brand strategy, NovaMane would be a close second.

 But we're scoring regrowth systems, not marketing departments — and that's where the gaps show.